 The products that are cheaper in Paris than in London are alcoholic and carbonated beverages.
 Domestic beer in the supermarket in London is 8% more expensive than in Paris, whereas for the high-quality red wine you will pay 18% more in London than in Paris.
 Also, for 2 litres of Coca-Cola, you will pay around €0.15 more in London than in Paris.

 Overall, housing is statistically 12% more expensive in London than in Paris, according to expatistan.com.

-Additionally, utilities such as electricity, heating, gas for 2 people in an 85m2 flat is 4% more expensive in London than in Paris.
-On the contrary, utilities for 1 person in a 45 m2 (480 Sqft) studio is 28% more expensive in Paris than in London.
+Additionally, utilities such as electricity, heating, and gas for 2 people in an 85m2 flat are 4% more expensive in London than in Paris.
+On the contrary, utilities for 1 person in a 45 m2 (480 Sqft) studio are 28% more expensive in Paris than in London.

 Other things that are more costly in Paris than in London include microwave 800/900 Watt (26% more expensive), laundry detergent (8% more expensive), and an hourly rate for cleaning help (14% more expensive).

 On the other hand, you will pay more in London than in Paris for a 40” flat-screen TV, and for the Internet (8 Mbps – 1 month), which is around 40% more costly.

 Clothes are another sector, where you can cut some costs.
 You can successfully find some good quality clothes in second-hand shops and not spend a fortune.